nogira/obsidian-better-links/README.md

 <br>

-Note: It can take a few seconds to load the output.
-So you're not waiting for it to load if the code fails for some reason, a message will pop-up in the top right of obsidian if the code fails.
+_Note_: It can take a few seconds to load the output.
+A message will pop-up in the top right of obsidian if the code fails to format the link.
+This prevents you from waiting unnecessarily for an output that never comes.

 <br>